To succeed online in the long term you need to have a high quality website.

 The reason is that algorithms can sometimes interpret over-optimization as an attempt to game the system and they may take measures to prevent this from happening.

-- Balance between content and ads – It is not something bad for a website to have ads or promotions but these should not distract the users from finding the information they need.
+It is not something bad for a website to have ads or promotions but these should not distract the users from finding the information they need.

-- Speed – A high quality website loads fast.
+A high quality website loads fast.
 A fast website will rank higher and create more conventions, sales and loyal readers.

-- Social – Social media changed our lives, the way we communicate but also the way we assess quality.
+Social media changed our lives, the way we communicate but also the way we assess quality.

 It is expected for a good product to have good reviews, Facebook likes and Tweets.
 Before you make a decision to buy or not, you may examine these social factors as well.

-- User Engagement and Interaction– Do users spend enough time on the site and read more than one pages before they leave?
+Do users spend enough time on the site and read more than one pages before they leave?
 Do they interact with the content by adding comments, making suggestions, getting into conversations etc.?

-- How does it compare with the competition – When you take a specific keyword, is your website better than your competitors?
+When you take a specific keyword, is your website better than your competitors?
 Does it deserve one of the top positions if judged without bias?

-How do you create a high quality website?
+How to create a high quality website?

 Taking into account the above characteristics of a high quality website, how do these translate in practice?